 Girivalam Tiruvannamalai

-Sacred Walk Around Arunachala Hill (14 km Guide)
+Complete 14 km Guide to the Sacred Walk Around Arunachala Hill

 Girivalam, also known as Giri Pradakshina, is the sacred act of walking around the holy Arunachala Hill in Tiruvannamalai.
 This divine practice is deeply connected to the grace of Arunachaleswara and is considered one of the most powerful forms of devotion.